Leslie Hoffman: Union involvement

 Hoffman was the first stuntwoman elected to the Screen Actors Guild Board of Directors, where she served from 1981 to 1984.
 As a director, she advocated for stuntwomen and stuntpersons of color, advocating for equal work and representation in the union.
 She served as the Co-Chair and the Chair on the National Stunt and Safety Committee.
 She was the Chair of the Stuntwomen Committee under the Stunt National Stunt and Safety Committee.
 Being interested in the safety of young Actors, she was the Co-Chair of the Young Performers Committee.
 The Screen Actors Guild, along with Barrie Howard the Chair of the Committee, sent them up to Sacramento told talk about the Twilight Zone accident.

 She lost her bid for re-election in 1985.

 Hoffman was also the first stuntperson elected to the AFTRA Los Angeles Local Board and the AFTRA National Board.
 With the help of Frank Maxwell, AFTRA President and Howard Caine, AFTRA Board Member, the category of Stunts was created.

 From the 1990s onward, she worked as a stunt coordinator and rigger on several films, as well as continuing to double for several actresses in feature films and television.
 Her work includes stunt acting roles in multiple episodes of the Star Trek: Voyager and Star Trek: Deep Space Nine television series.
 Hoffman provided stunt coordination for student film productions for USC, Loyola Marymount University and UCLA.

-Leslie became disabled in 2002, ending her career as a stuntwoman and stunt coordinator.
+Hoffman became disabled in 2002, ending her career as a stuntwoman and stunt coordinator.
 Now on Social Security Disability due to trauma to her body doing stunt work, Hoffman advocates for fair treatment for disabled stunt performers.